ghostdogpr/caliban/vuepress/docs/docs/gateway/hooks.md

 The headers returned by `subgraphCall` participate in query deduplication and stay the same across retries.
 Local calls ignore header changes.

 Use `attempt` for headers that change per attempt, such as trace context.
 Return `event.copy(headers = ...)` from its incoming handler.
 These changes happen after deduplication and do not affect whether calls are shared.
+Callers that share a call all receive the response to the first caller's attempt headers, so never add credentials or other per-caller headers in `attempt`.
+Put them in `subgraphCall` or `withExecutionHeadersZIO`.

 Subscriptions capture configured and effectful headers once.
 Both hooks run when opening the connection, which keeps those headers for its lifetime.
 Later enrichment calls run `subgraphCall` separately and can adjust the captured headers.